Khalesssi/CITS5505-Group-project-Group15/README.md

 Our platform provides a centralized, role-based data management system that enables Support Workers (SWs) to submit structured and therapist-specific reports.
 Each report is designed to be simple, multi-dimensional, and compliant with standard data formats.
 The submitted data is automatically routed to the relevant Therapists (e.g., Occupational, Physical, or Psychological), ensuring data privacy and relevance.

 ###  Key Features
-🌟 Key Features
+## Key Features

-This platform offers a rich set of features tailored to various user roles in the NDIS ecosystem, including Support Workers, Therapists, Guardians, and Administrators, ensuring seamless collaboration and accurate, role-specific data handling.
+This platform offers a rich set of features tailored to various user roles in the **NDIS ecosystem**, including **Support Workers**, **Therapists**, **Guardians**, and **Administrators**, ensuring seamless collaboration and accurate, role-specific data handling.

+---

- Web Features & User Interface
+###  Web Features & User Interface

-Role-Based Dashboards
+- **Role-Based Dashboards**
   Upon login, users are redirected to personalized dashboards based on their roles (Support Worker, Therapist, Guardian, or Admin), each providing targeted tools and data.

-Interactive Home Page
+- **Interactive Home Page**
   A public homepage introduces the platform’s purpose and allows users to browse before login.
 Navigation options include returning to the dashboard or logging out.

-Chatbot Guide
+- **Chatbot Guide**
   An integrated chatbot assistant helps new users understand how to use the platform, guiding them step-by-step through:

-Uploading reports
+  - Uploading reports

-Viewing charts
+  - Viewing charts

-Accessing support plans
+  - Accessing support plans

+---

- Authentication & User Flow
+###  Authentication & User Flow

-Secure Login & Registration
+- **Secure Login & Registration**
   Users register with their email and select a role (validated on the server).
 Email format and role input are checked on both the frontend and backend.

-Session Control
+- **Session Control**
   Logged-in users can:

-Log out securely
+  - Log out securely

-Browse the public site
+  - Browse the public site

-Return to their private dashboard without re-authentication
+  - Return to their private dashboard without re-authentication

+---

- Support Worker Dashboard
+###  Support Worker Dashboard

-Structured Report Submission
+- **Structured Report Submission**
   Support Workers fill out tailored work reports based on the data requirements of different therapists (e.g., physical, psychological, or occupational).

-Multi-Dimensional Inputs
+- **Multi-Dimensional Inputs**
   Report forms include guided input dimensions such as:

-Social engagement
+  - Social engagement

-Emotional status
+  - Emotional status

-Rehabilitation progress
+  - Rehabilitation progress

-Dynamic Personal Info Display
+- **Dynamic Personal Info Display**
   Real-time display of the SW's:

-Profile information
+  - Profile information

-Submission history
+  - Submission history

-Support Plan Access
+- **Support Plan Access**
   View the latest therapist-updated support plans and adjust care strategies accordingly.

+---

- Therapist Dashboards
+###  Therapist Dashboards

-Data-Specific Input Pipeline
+- **Data-Specific Input Pipeline**
   Each therapist only receives data relevant to their specialty for focused analysis.

-Visual Data Analysis
+- **Visual Data Analysis**

-Radar Chart: Shows the patient’s general health overview.
+  - **Radar Chart**: Shows the patient’s general health overview.

-Line & Bar Charts: Display specialty-specific metrics (e.g., emotion fluctuation, rehab progress).
+  - **Line & Bar Charts**: Display specialty-specific metrics (e.g., emotion fluctuation, rehab progress).

-Support Plan Management
+- **Support Plan Management**
   Therapists can fill out, update, and view support plans.

-Cross-Role Sharing
+- **Cross-Role Sharing**
   Share support plans or specific data segments with other therapists (e.g., a PT sharing rehab data with a psychologist).

-CSV Download
+- **CSV Download**
   Export patient data for documentation and external analysis.

+---

- Guardian Dashboard
+###  Guardian Dashboard

-View Reports
+- **View Reports**
   Guardians can see the history of work reports submitted by SWs for their care recipient.

-Access Support Plans
+- **Access Support Plans**
   View current and historical plans shared by therapists.

-Date Filter
+- **Date Filter**
   Easily browse support plans by date to monitor progress over time.

+---

-🛠 Admin Dashboard
+###  Admin Dashboard

-User Overview Table
+- **User Overview Table**
   Admins can view a summary table of all registered users, including:

-Name
+  - Name

-Registered email
+  - Registered email

-Role
+  - Role

-Last login time
+  - Last login time

-System Monitoring
+- **System Monitoring**
   Admins can monitor platform usage to ensure transparency and performance.

 ---

 ## 👥 2.
 Group Members